microgenlab/porefile/README.md

         Megan6 parameters:
         --megan_lcaAlgorithm          The '--lcaAlgorithm' parameter of sam2rma and blast2rma tools (Megan6).
 Default:
                                       naive.
 Possible values are: 'naive', 'weighted', or 'longReads'.
-        --megan_lcaTopPercent         The '--topPercent' parameter of sam2rma and blast2rma tools (Megan6).
+        --megan_topPercent         The '--topPercent' parameter of sam2rma and blast2rma tools (Megan6).
 Default: 10.
         --megan_minPercentReadCover   The '--minPercentReadCover' parameter of sam2rma and blast2rma tools (Megan6).
                                       Default: 70.
         --megan_lcaCoveragePercent    The '--lcaCoveragePercent' parameter of sam2rma and blast2rma tools (Megan6).